-Use of other computer labs must be scheduled as any other classroom in the Academics Office.
+Use of other computer labs must be scheduled as any other classroom in the Academic Affairs Office.

 Computer support staff can provide instructional assistance to faculty and students in the open computer labs.

-Except by special permission from the Systems Administrator, Business and Technology Division Chair or higher administration, individuals who are not affiliated with UNM-Valencia Campus will not be given access to Business and Technology open labs.
+Except by special permission from the Systems Administrator, Business and Industrial Technologies Division Chair or higher administration, individuals who are not affiliated with UNM-Valencia Campus will not be given access to Business and Technology building open labs.

-An open lab is available in the Learning Center; hours available through the Learning Center (925-8907).
+An open lab is available in the Learning Commons; hours available through the Learning Commons (925-8907).
 Computers are also available in the UNM-Valencia Library for use by students and community members, though student use takes priority.